 Getting Closer or Falling Apart?
-Euro Countries After the Euro Crisis
+Euro Area Countries After the Sovereign Debt Crisis

 62 Pages Posted: 29 Jun 2021 Last revised: 3 Oct 2022

-We study convergence and divergence dynamics in a sample of EMU countries by assembling an extensive dataset that contains information on public spending and policy outcomes in a variety of areas of government intervention including education, health, and civil justice from the early 1990s.
-We also focus on other important determinants of a country’s economic performance such as the level of regulation of product and labor markets, as well as the trust in political institutions, quality of governance and inequality.
-Results show that despite divergent economic growth in the Euro periphery countries after the 2011-13 Euro crisis, the quality of services and level of regulation did not deteriorate or indeed improved, increasing convergence with the core Euro countries.
-However, the debt crisis dramatically worsened citizens’ perceptions of quality of governance as well as the level of social trust.
-This calls in question EMU future political viability and asks for reform.
+We study convergence and divergence dynamics in a sample of euro area countries by assembling an extensive dataset that contains information on public spending and policy outcomes in a variety of areas of government intervention including education, health, and civil justice from the early 1990s.
+We also focus on other important determinants of a country’s economic performance such as the level of regulation of product and labor markets, as well as the trust in political institutions, quality of governance, and inequality.
+Results show that despite divergent economic growth in the euro periphery countries after the 2010-12 sovereign debt crisis, the quality of services and level of regulation did not deteriorate or indeed improved, increasing convergence with the core euro countries.
+However, the euro area sovereign debt crisis dramatically worsened citizens’ perceptions of quality of governance, as well as the level of social trust.
+This calls in question the future political viability of the EMU project and asks for reform.

 JEL Classification: H5, G01, P48, P51